tomomilove/tomomilove.github.io/english_story.md

 Persephone: That’s true.
 In that case, I have another request for you.
 After you have rested and prepared for your journey, please come see me.

 Alice: Okay!

+## Chapter 39
+## Kaori

+For a few weeks, we have been resting at the inn, and going around town preparing for our next adventure into the jungle.
+One day, while relaxing at the inn, a woman asking to see me appears.

+Woman: Hello, is this the headquarters of the famous Kowagarijanai guild?

+Alice: Uh, I don’t know about famous… but yes, this is Kowagarijanai guild.
+How may I help you?

+Kaori: My name is Kaori.
+I’d like to join your guild.

+Alice: Huh, really??

+I’m somewhat taken aback by this.
+For some reason I hadn’t considered the possibility of someone else wanting to join our guild.

+Alice: Uh, what are your skills?

+Kaori: I specialize in support magic.
+I can help increase the power of other members of the guild, and keep them safe from harm.
+I’ll work really hard to help everyone!
+So please let me join!

+Alice: (Huh, she’s pretty cute.
+I like her attitude.
+I should let her join…)

+Alice: Okay, well, just sign this paperwork, and…

+Then, Yamamoto walks in to the room.

+Yamamoto: Kaori!!

+Kaori: Hi, Yamamoto-san!
+I’m joining your guild!

+Yamamoto: Wait a minute!
+I told you not to come here!

+Alice: Uh, what’s going on here?
+Do you know each other?

+Before I can get an answer, John, Lee, and Tanaka walk in the room.

+John: Woah, who’s this girl?
+She’s super cute!!

+Kaori: Hello, everyone!
+You must be the other members of Kowagarijanai guild.
+I’ve heard all about your adventures!

+Alice: And who are you, exactly?

+Yamamoto: Everyone, this is my… apprentice.
+Kaori.

+Kaori: Hi everyone, I’m Yamamoto Kaori!
+Nice to meet you!

+Tanaka: Yamamoto?
+She is… Emika’s daughter??
+I didn’t know you had a daughter Emika-san!

+Lee: Based on her appearance, she’s clearly not from the same country as Yamamoto, though.
+Also she don’t look young enough to be her daughter.

+Yamamoto: She was orphaned at a young age.
+I’ve raised her since then.
+Anyway, she shouldn’t join this guild.
+Please go home, Kaori.

+Kaori: No way!
+I don’t want to sit around while you’re off having adventures!
+I want to go adventuring too, and test my skills!

+Alice: I’m getting a good vibe from her.
+I think she can be useful.
+Let’s have her join.

+Yamamoto: …

+Lee: You’re worried about her safety, right?
+Don’t worry, I can protect her, same as everyone.

+Yamamoto: True…

+Kaori: Put your trust in me!
+Everyone needs a chance to see the world and to grow, right?

+Yamamoto: *Sigh*, fine.
+You can come along.
+But you’re not allowed to fight!
+Just observe us, okay?

+Kaori: Sounds, good!
+Nice to meet you, everyone!
+Let’s get along well!

+Alice: Happy to have you!